Forest Farming Intensive

 Times: Saturday from 8:30am-7:30pm (including dinner) AND Sunday from 9:00am-4:30pm

-Schedule: Choose from 17 classes and hands-on field sessions.
-Schedule coming soon!
+Schedule: Choose from 16 classes and hands-on field sessions.
+See the Full Schedule here.

 Location: Warren Wilson College, 701 Warren Wilson Rd, Swannanoa, NC 28778.

 Cost: $100 per person, includes lunch and dinner on Saturday, and lunch on Sunday.
 You have the option to purchase breakfast for an additional $7 at the Warren Wilson campus cafeteria on both days.
-There are a limited number of full and partial scholarships available!
+There are a limited number of scholarships available!